Get started:

 Yes.
 You can run a damage car check that includes historic photos from salvage auctions and insurer records.
 These images show the car before repairs, so you can judge how serious the damage was and what was replaced.

-Most services provide a salvage check with pictures free preview that confirms if photos exist.
+Most services provide a salvage check with a free preview of pictures that confirms if photos exist.
 To view the full gallery and auction details, you usually need a paid report.
 That small cost often saves you from buying a car with hidden problems.

 Enter the registration, then compare the images with the car today.
 Look for signs like deployed airbags, bent chassis rails, misaligned panels, and water lines.
 A salvage check with pictures helps you decide with confidence.